____________________________________________________________________________

 - encourage the student to participate

-movement; coordinate a plan with the
+in active sports which require movement; coordinate a plan with the physical education teacher

 -provide the student with a small